Coevery/Coevery/README.md

 list](https://github.com/Coevery/Coevery/issues) on Github to provide that feedback.

 Feel free to fork this repo and to commit your additions.
-For a list of all contributors, please see the [AUTHORS](AUTHORS) file.

 Any questions, tips, or general discussion can be posted to our Google group:
 [http://groups.google.com/group/coevery](http://groups.google.com/group/coevery)